GMAT Test Anxiety: Causes, Symptoms & Effective Solutions

 GMAT test anxiety

-Text anxiety is a type of anxiety resulting from the fear of an impending exam and performing well in it.
-Test anxiety isn’t just a case of butterflies in the stomach.
+Test anxiety is a type of anxiety that stems from the fear of an impending exam and the pressure to perform well.
+It’s much more than butterflies in the stomach.

 What is GMAT Anxiety?